Civitas Foundation for Civil Society

-Civitas Foundation for Civil Society is a NGO in Romania which aims to stimulate the local and regional development.
+Civitas Foundation for Civil Society is an NGO in Romania which aims to stimulate local and regional development.

 History

 Civitas Foundation was founded in October 1992.
-The main reasons for its founding were the need to enhance the local government capacity and to stimulate the citizen’s involvement in decision making and local governance.
+The main reasons for its founding were the need to enhance the local government capacity and to stimulate the citizen's involvement in decision making and local governance.
 The foundation carries on activities in Transylvania, but carries on projects on national and international level (South East Europe) too.

 Programs and projects

 The programs and projects carried on by the foundation can be classified in four major domains which are in concordance with the strategically principles.